bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-<b>Source code of this example, see the summary/details inside another one:</b>
+<h5>Source code of this example, see the summary/details inside another one:</h5>

 ```
 <details>